panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 React is the library which goal is to abstract you from manipulating DOM, cross-browser compatibility, and DOM manipulation performance.
 React gives you wonderful components, props, state, hooks, and context abstractions to save you from dealing with DOM and browser-specific details.

-When deciding to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, you do not use React abstractions, but directly the DOM specific details.
+When deciding to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, you do not use React abstractions, but directly the DOM-specific details.
 The code that uses many refs with DOM elements in the [long run is more difficult to maintain](https://blog.logrocket.com/why-you-should-use-refs-sparingly-in-production/).

-Consider at first using a React abstraction to achieve your goal before using a ref to access DOM.
-Of course, it's not always possible, and time to time you have to do so.
+Consider first using a React abstraction to achieve your goal before using a ref to access DOM.
+Of course, it's not always possible, and from time to time you have to get your hands dirty.

 ## 4. Conclusion